 Preconstruction Planning in Oklahoma City, OK

-Early budgeting, constructability reviews, and schedule planning for capital projects.
+Early budgeting, constructability reviews, and schedule planning for OKC commercial and industrial capital projects.

 Service Overview